loganathanengrr/py-celery/README.md

 # py-celery

-# from python sending  emails with help of celery
+From python sending emails with celery